CAC Payback Period Explained: How to Calculate and Reduce SaaS Payback Period

 How do you calculate payback period?

-There are two ways to calculate CAC payback period:
+While we may not have an actual payback period calculator, there are two ways to calculate CAC payback period:

 1. Individual customer: divide a customer’s CAC by the total revenue they contribute in one year (their monthly subscription rate multiplied by 12).